-- Connect to the IP address of the SMC server preceded by https://, from one of the following web browsers:
+- 1. Connect to the IP address of the SMC server preceded by https://, from one of the following web browsers:

 - · Microsoft Edge, latest stable version,

 - · Google Chrome, latest stable version,

-- Mozilla Firefox, latest stable version.
+- · Mozilla Firefox, latest stable version.

 - 2. Enter your login and password, or use the default administrator's login and password.
 IDs and passwords can originate from LDAP or Radius authentication servers.

 You can create several administrators for the SMC server's web interface and grant them read/write or read-only access rights.
-For more information, refer to the section Managing administrators.
+For more information, refer to the section Managing administrators from local and external directories.